Hunters must adhere to the following guidelines when hunting on Nature Conservancy preserves in Wisconsin.

 - Most of our preserves are completely closed to dogs.
 See our Preserve Visitation Guidelines.

-- Hunting dogs are allowed off-leash for small game and waterfowl hunting purposes, at specifically identified and designated preserves and according to state regulations.
-Off-leash dogs must be kept under voice control of the owner at all times to prevent dogs from creating a nuisance to adjacent properties and residences.
-From April 1 to August 1, dogs must be on a leash in order to protect ground-nesting birds.
-Dogs must be on-leash the rest of the year.
+- Hunting dogs are allowed off-leash for small game and waterfowl hunting purposes, only at preserves where these hunting opportunities are allowed and according to state regulations.
+Off-leash hunting dogs must be kept under voice control of the owner at all times to prevent dogs from creating a nuisance to adjacent properties and residences.
+From April 1 to August 1, hunting dogs must be on a leash in order to protect ground-nesting birds.

-- Use of dogs to hunt bear is allowed per state regulation at specifically identified and designated tracts.
+- Use of dogs to hunt bear is allowed per state regulation only at preserves where these hunting opportunities are allowed.
 Currently most Wisconsin Conservancy preserves where bear hunting is allowed are in Zone C, where the use of dogs is prohibited.
 See the Wisconsin DNR’s bear hunting regulations for additional information and a map of the bear zones.